trickstercache/trickster/docs/placement.md

 <img src="./images/deploy-multi-trickster-1.png" width="611"/>

 In a Multi-Trickster configuration, you have one dashboard endpoint, multiple Trickster endpoints, and multiple TSDB or HTTP endpoints, with each Trickster Endpoint having a one-to-one mapping to a TSDB/HTTP Endpoint as a pair.
-This is a good design if Multi-Origin is not performant enough for the amount of activity associated with your solution (e.g., you need more Tricksters).
+This is a good design if Multiple Backends is not performant enough for the amount of activity associated with your solution (e.g., you need more Tricksters).
 If the Dashboard system owner is different from the TSDB system owner, either party could own and operate the Trickster instance.